 All species of crab have soft internal organs which are protected by a hard outer shell.
 As the crab grows it becomes too big for its existing shell and absorbs water, making its body expand and causing the shell to crack, split and eventually fall off to reveal a new, larger shell underneath.
-However, this shell is soft and weak and takes a few days to harden.
+However, this shell is initially soft and weak and takes some time to harden.
 Knowing it is vulnerable during this time the crab will hide under rocks and in crevices until it is protected once again by a hard shell.
 Once this process is complete the crab will leave its hiding place and begin to hunt for food again.

-Generally the best bait is gained from crabs with the old hard shell still on their backs, but falling away (the fact this shell needs to be peeled away gives this bait its name).
-Crabs which have recently lost their shell and only have the new soft shell are know as softbacks or leatherbacks and, although not as good as a genuine peeler, they are still a useful bait if their shell is very soft.
-Crabs with a normal hard shell that are actively feeding (i.e. the ones sometimes reeled in when they are feeding on fishing baits) have a limited use as bait.
+Generally, the best bait is gained from crabs with the old hard shell still on their backs, but falling away (the fact this shell needs to be peeled away gives this bait its name).
+Crabs which have recently lost their shell and only have the new soft shell are known as softbacks or leatherbacks and, although not as good as a genuine peeler, they are still a useful bait if their shell is very soft.
+Crabs with a normal hard shell that are actively feeding (i.e. the ones sometimes reeled in when they are feeding on fishing baits) have a much more limited use as bait.

 Collecting Peeler Crabs

 When a crab is found a splitting shell or one which is falling away from the body will reveal a genuine peeler crab which is suitable for bait.
-An easy way of checking whether or not a crab is a peeler is to do the leg section test.
+An easy way of checking whether or not a crab is a peeler is to carry out the leg section test.
 This involves pulling gently at the end section of the crabs back leg.
 If this section comes away easily to reveal a soft section underneath the crab is a peeler and suitable for bait.
-If the section stays in place the crab is not at the right stage to use as bait and should be left alone.
+If the section stays in place the crab is not at the right stage to use as bait and should be returned.

-Many anglers create artificial havens for sheltering peeler crabs by placing tyres, tiles or paving slabs on riverbanks or in sheltered harbours between the high and low water mark.
+Many anglers create artificial havens for sheltering peeler crabs by placing tyres, tiles or paving slabs on riverbanks or in harbours between the high and low water mark.
 These can be checked regularly throughout the summer months and can produce a supply of peeler crabs.
-Peeler crab traps which have been set by other people should be left alone as people will not react well to seeing traps they have set being emptied by other people.
+Peeler crab traps which have been set by other people should be left alone as professional bait collectors will not react well to seeing traps they have set being emptied by other people.
 In 2009 a man from Tyneside was taken to court for littering and fly tipping when he was seen setting down eleven car tyres as crab traps in the River Don (a tributary to the River Tyne).
 He was later found not guilty when his case was heard in court.

 Restrictions of Collecting Peeler Crabs

 Be aware that there can be restrictions on taking edible (brown) crabs for use as bait.
-In some parts of the UK by-laws can restrict the collection of edible crabs by imposing a minimum size limit, or ban their collection altogether.
+In some parts of the UK by-laws restrict the collection of edible crabs by imposing a minimum size limit, or ban their collection altogether.
 As mentioned there are also laws restricting the collection of berried crabs.
-Anglers should find out what the regulations are in force in the area where the crab-collecting will be carried out and follow them, as they are there to protect crab populations and ensure that numbers remain sustainable.
+Anglers should find out what the regulations are in force in the area where the crab collecting will be carried out and follow them, as they are there to protect crab populations and ensure that numbers remain sustainable.

 Buying Peeler Crabs